fsantanar/cpu_health_checks/README.md

 Which should perform the CPU health checks on your computer.

-Once you have installed the cpu_health_checks package you would be able to import it from any folder using statements like `import cpu_health_checks.cpu_health as cpu_health`, or `import cpu_health_checks.utilities as utilities`.
-When importing the modules make sure that the "config_file" parameter in the CPUCheck class constructor (by default '../../config/configuration.yml') points to the configuration file relative to the folder where the module is being run, if the default value is not correct use "config_file" as input parameter when calling CPUCheck() constructor (e.g. CPUCheck(config_file='config/configuration.yml') or the main() function to define the correct value.
+Once you have installed the cpu_health_checks package you would be able to import it from any folder using statements like `import cpu_health_checks.cpu_health as cpu_health`, or `import cpu_health_checks.utilities as utilities`, and then you can run the functions in these modules for example doing cpu_health.main().
+Alternatively, you can run cpu_health.py from the command line using interactive mode (either with ipython or python -i) and then in the python interpreter use the module functions, for example typing main().

+Even though you can run these modules from any folder, when running from a folder different than the modules location you have to make sure that the "config_file" parameter in the CPUCheck class constructor (by default '../../config/configuration.yml') points to the configuration file relative to the folder where the module is being run, if the default value is not correct use "config_file" as input parameter when calling CPUCheck() constructor (e.g. CPUCheck(config_file='config/configuration.yml') if you are running from package root folder) or the main() function to define the correct value.
 Also make sure that the "logs_folder" parameter points to the logs folder relative to the folder where the module is being run.
-By default this parameter is set to '../../logs/' in the configuration.yml file, but if you need to change it, edit the value in the configuration file, or use "logs_folder" as input parameter when calling the CPUCheck() constructor or the main() function to define the correct value.
+By default this parameter is set to '../../logs/' in the configuration.yml file, but if you need to change it, edit the value in the configuration file, or use "logs_folder" as input parameter when calling the CPUCheck() constructor or the main() function to define the correct value (e.g. CPUCheck(logs_folder='cpu_health_checks/logs/') if you are running from parent folder of the package root).
-If you have git cloned the package you would also be able to run the Python modules directly by doing "python path/to/cpu_health_module_folder/cpu_health.py" replacing "path/to/cpu_health_module_folder/" with the actual folder containing the cpu_health.py module (which should be in the folder src/cpu_health_checks/ folder within the root folder of the project).

 ## Usage
 The CPU Health Checks package provides a flexible and easy-to-use interface for monitoring your CPU health.
 Here's an overview of how to use the package and what results you can expect.